black-project/yo-php/README.md

 __Send a link:__

 It is possible to send a link through Yo since 08/15/2014.
-Just add a `link` key to the constructore of `new Yo()` or use `$yo->addLink('url://myurl.com');`.
+Just add a `link` key to the constructor of `new Yo()` or use `$yo->addLink('url://myurl.com');`.

 ```php`